raspberrypilearning/broadcasting-spells/en/step_2.md

 --- /task ---

-Let’s make the wand bigger and tilted, like you’re really using it.
+Make the wand bigger and tilted, like you’re really using it.

 --- task ---